Canadian Fruit & Vegetable Summit

 It’s all about apples!
 This panel will focus on the biggest challenges and opportunities in Canadian apple production, what recent PMRA re-evaluations mean for growers, and the continuing impact of the pandemic on this sector.sponsored by:

-Speaker: Michelle Cortens, Tree fruit specialist, Perennia (N.S.)
+Speakers: Michelle Cortens, Tree fruit specialist, Perennia (N.S.)

 Michelle supports the growth and development of the tree fruit industry in Nova Scotia.
 She is a resource to producers in all aspects of conventional and organic horticulture systems for tree fruit crops, including apple, pear, peach, plum, cherry and tree nut.